root-kawaii/Neurograph/README.md

 graphs.
 Then I explain two types of connectivity: effective and functional and list the most important techniques for each of them.
 Furthermore I point out a great new technique developed this year that may yield great results.
-I conclude wrapping up the exposed elements and talk about fu- ture challenges.
+I conclude wrapping up the exposed elements and talk about future challenges.